flytreeleft/nexus3-keycloak-plugin/README.md

 Don't worry about it, you still login, just close the window.

+**Note**: After you login, you can click the logout button to logout and it will redirect to the Keycloak login page.

 ## Docker

 You can execute command `bash docker/build.sh` to build your Nexus3 Docker image with this plugin.